 The number of customers who switched electricity supplier this June has increased by 12 per cent on equivalent figures for 2016, with over 400,000 customers choosing to change provider according to the latest data from Energy UK.

 Search news archive

-In response to uSwitch's release on energy bills, Energy UK said:
+Responding to today’s statistical release on fuel poverty, an Energy UK spokesperson said:

 Following the publication of the Committe on Climate Change Report, Energy UK has issued the below comment.